 Disclaimer:

-Feel free to sell the item created by this pattern but please provide pattern credit back to me when posting online, and please provide a link to my blog: https://theloopylamb.com.
+Feel free to sell the finished product created with this free crochet pattern but please provide pattern credit back to me when posting online, and please provide a link to my blog: https://theloopylamb.com.
 Please do not resell, distribute, duplicate, or share this pattern in any printed or digital form, or claim this pattern as your own original design.
 Please do not use my photos when selling your finished items.
+This pattern is for personal use only and not to be used for mass production.

 Skill Level:

-- Easy
+- Beginner

 Terminology: